Jhotika/notification-framework-inmemory-example-ws/README.md

 # Notification Framework Demo

-A demo of [Notification Framework](https://github.com/Jhotika/notification-framework) integration to a NodeJS/Express application
+A demo of [Notification Framework](https://github.com/Jhotika/notification-framework) integration to a NodeJS/Express application using websockets

 ## Installation